timol085/AdventOfCode2025/README.md

 # Advent of Code

 This repository contains my personal solutions to the Advent of Code programming puzzles created by Eric Wastl.
 Advent of Code is an annual Advent-style challenge featuring small, standalone programming problems that can be solved in any language.
 I'm using this repo to practice problem-solving, improve my C++ skills, and experiment with different techniques throughout the event.
+To learn more about Advent of Code, visit [Advent of Code](https://adventofcode.com/2025/about).

 ## Table of Contents